pynaviz.base_plot#

 Visualization for 1-dimensional pynapple time series object (nap.Tsd)

-Visualization of a multi-columns pynapple time series (nap.TsdFrame).
+Visualization of a multi-column pynapple time series (nap.TsdFrame).

 Bases: _BasePlot